Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 • Destination

-Namespace: Enter the organization name on SWR.
+Namespace: Enter an organization of SWR.

 • Trigger Mode: Select Manual.